d-Rickyy-b/pastepwn/pastepwn/analyzers/README.md

 ## Create own analyzer
-Check out the implementations of a few analyzers and you'll get an idea on how to get started.
+Check out the implementations of a few analyzers, and you'll get an idea on how to get started.

 ```python
 # -*- coding: utf-8 -*-